insightfinder/InsightAgent/logFileReplay/README.md

 ```

 ### Sending Data
+If you skipped to this step, set up `common/config.ini` in the InsightAgent folder.

 Run the following command for each log json file.
 You should be inside InsightAgent-master directory while running the command.
 ```
 cd InsightAgent-master/